What Are U-Values?

 U-values are a measure of how thermally efficient your windows and doors are…

 The lower the U-value, the better the performance.
-The minimum U-value required by building regulations is 2.0.
+The minimum U-value required by building regulations is 1.6Wm2K.

 The most important thing to understand is that this refers to the WHOLE UNIT, not just the glass.
 Many companies will quote the centre-pane U-value of their glass.
 However, this is disingenuous if not put into context.

-Our preferred timber products are supplied with high quality double glazing units which have a centre pane value of 1.0, which is considered the optimum (before upgrading to triple glazing, which can achieve 0.8).
-Many other companies use cheaper glazing units which score 1.4 or worse.
+Our preferred timber products are supplied with high quality double glazing units which have a centre pane value of 1.0.
+This is considered the optimum before upgrading to triple glazing, which can achieve 0.8.
+Many other companies use cheaper glazing units which score 1.2 or worse.

 Ideally your quotations will give you these whole unit U-values in writing.
-The sample below shows a comprehensive specification of a timber traditional weighted box sash window (see our gallery) which achieves an excellent whole unit U-value with a Krypton-filled slimline 16mm glazing unit.
+The sample below shows a comprehensive specification of a timber traditional weighted box sash window (see our gallery) which achieves an excellent whole unit U-value.
+This product is fitted with a Krypton-filled slimline 14mm glazing unit.

 Mass-produced products, such as aluminium and uPVC, will often be advertised as being ‘A+ Rated’, ‘A Rated’, ‘B Rated’ or ‘C Rated’ (the latter being the minimum requirement to comply with Building Regulations).
 These products must have been tested and rated by the BFRC.
 You can check this on their website.
 If your product has not been tested, it cannot be advertised with a rating.

-Also, if a product is advertised as having, say, ‘A Rated Glass’, this is disingenuous, as glazing units cannot have a rating.
+Also, if a product is advertised as having, say, ‘A Rated Glass’, this is disingenuous.
+Glazing units cannot have a rating, only a U-value.
 Ratings can only be assessed for a whole unit.

 Bespoke timber products are generally not tested, precisely because of their bespoke nature, in which case getting a U-value per product in writing is important.